harshit158/obsidian-notes/docs/System Design/Queuing Systems.md

 	2. Provides the acknowledgement that it has processed the message

+==Arrival Rate:== This measures how fast new items are coming into the queue.
+==Service Rate:== This measures how fast items in the queue are being handled

+### Assumptions of Queuing systems:
+- Arrivals have ==Poisson== distribution
+- Service times have ==Exponential== distribution
+- Arrivals and Service times are all independent
 ### When to use it
 - Decoupling heavy weight processing like image processing / sending emails
 - Process batch of data